Former Aston Villa icon signs up for Northamptonshire charity’s football match

 The event has been organised by Sellebrity Soccer, which was launched in 2012 to help charities raise money by arranging all-star football matches across the UK.

-The game will kick off at 4pm on Sunday, May 22, however doors will be open from 2:30pm.
+The game will kick off at 4pm, however doors will be open from 2:30pm.